-For those of us discovering the MECE concept (mutually exclusive and collectively exhaustive), it can be oh-so-attractive: finally, a way to organize my thoughts!
+For those of us discovering the MECE concept and those perfecting it, it can be oh-so-attractive: Finally, a way to organize my thoughts!
 It’s simple and elegant.
 The acronym is even catchy.
 Why didn’t I hear of this before?
 This is it!
 Douglas Adams was wrong: 42 isn’t the answer, MECE thinking is!

-And, to be fair, forcing your thinking to be MECE usually is an extremely useful tool.
+And, to be fair, pushing your thinking toward being more MECE usually pays high dividends.
 But not always.
 In fact, many times, when we say MECE, we really mean ICE (independent and collectively exhaustive).

-Usually you want your answers to be independent and collectively exhaustive, not MECE
+Usually you want your answers to be ICE—independent and collectively exhaustive—not MECE

 This is the school-case illustration of a MECE-thinking pattern trumpeted by management consultants across the globe.
 Yet, strictly speaking, it isn’t MECE.

 Of course increasing revenues is one way to increase one’s profitability, and so is decreasing costs.
 In fact, they are the only two ways to do so, so the framework is CE.
 So far, so good.

 But it isn’t ME, because you can attempt to increase revenues and also attempting to decrease costs.
 For instance, you may increase your revenues from new clients and reduce your variable costs at the same time.
 Doing one usually doesn’t preclude you from doing the other.
 So these ideas aren’t mutually exclusive, they are independent.

 Here we don’t define independent in a probability-theory meaning way—two events are independent if the occurrence of one doesn’t affect the probability of occurrence of the other.
 We define it as “distinct”: Doing what one node advises—say, increasing your revenues from returning clients—does not require you to do another node.